akargl/TweeterApp/release/README.md

 > [2 points] Server-side checking for sufficient privileges on every request; e.g. session identifier, unguessable file links (for less sensitive resources).
 Also protect static resources.

 Each request checks the permissions for the requested operation first.
-Only non-sensitive files such as css and js served as static ressources.
+Only non-sensitive files such as CSS and JS served as static ressources.

 > [1 point] Ask for password for sensitive requests